Cynics at Large Indigo: Cynical SecuritySpy

 Events

 This event triggers when SecuritySpy reports motion on a particular camera.
 This is based on SecuritySpy's motion detection logic as set in the camera's Camera Setup panel.
-It requires the camera to be active and have motion detection enabled.
+It requires the camera to be active (its motion state to be on) and have motion detection enabled.

 The Maximum Rate configuration parameter determines how often continuing motion is reported - it is never triggered more often than every so many seconds.
 Under no circumstances will motion be reported more than once per second.